10:00am - Noon

 Grant Cottage used to share the summit of Mount McGregor with the Hotel Balmoral.
 This three-story hotel was architecturally stunning, its grounds extensive and beautiful.
 The Balmoral's resort complex, which included an art gallery, nature trails, three lakes and fabulous views of the Hudson Valley, was simply elegant.
 As well, the hotel boasted something technologically magical called electricity.
 And if that wasn't enough, the Balmoral had its own railroad connecting it to Saratoga Springs, ten miles away.
 It was one of the hotel's developers, Joseph Drexel, who brought General Grant to Grant Cottage.
 Stuart Stiles, whose family has lived at the base of Mount McGregor since 1773, has researched the Hotel Balmoral in depth and is the expert on its birth, life and death.
 Join him for what is bound to be a unique and informative talk.

-Flags at Half Mast
+Flags at Half Staff

 Re-enactors, Bagpiper & Vocalist